Magnesium can be calming and reduce anxiety, like a calcium channel blocker.

 Some people think magnesium glycinate, a chelate, has even better absorption, is easier on the gut, and has other health benefits.
 See Chris Kresser http://chriskresser...._prevention.pdf

-Purchase Albion magnesium glycinate if you can find it.
-Be sure to look for an authentic Albion process magnesium glycinate chelate.
+Albion process magnesium glycinate chelate is a good-quality magnesium supplement.
 These products are carried by Bluebonnet, Designs for Health, Life Zone, Metagenics, Olymp Laboratories (Poland), Optimal Nutrients, Solgar, Swanson, Trophic (Canada), and other brands.

 Another option is homemade magnesium bicarbonate water, see http://survivinganti...dpost__p__53698